 Beat Your Fears recommends it as a very comprehensive set of resources developed by professionals and designed to help you quickly understand, confront, and overcome your paruresis or shy bladder with the convenience, privacy, and affordability of an at-home system.
 It’s both proven and guaranteed to work.
 In addition it comes with a full 90 day money back guarantee.

 If you are a sufferer of Paruresis you can find out more about the condition at ShyBladderSyndrome.com.
-Here you’ll find answers to all the questions you may have and treatment options that will help you pee. https://www.shybladdersyndrome.org/
+Here you’ll find all the Parureses questions and answers you may have and treatment options that will help you pee.